google/pepper.js/README.rst

 called Portable Native Client.
 Portable Native Client executables contain platform-neutral bitcode, making it better suited for the open web.
 Starting in Chrome 31, PNaCl executables can be loaded in arbitrary web pages.
-Initial load times are longer than because bitcode must be translated into architecture-specific code before it is executed.
+Initial load times are longer than subsequent loads because bitcode must be translated into architecture-specific code before it is executed for the first time.
 For applications running on the open web, PNaCl is required, but when deploying as a Chrome App, it may be advantageous to use NaCl.

 .. _`Chrome Web App`: http://developer.chrome.com/extensions/apps.html